 This is the next version, that at the time of writing isn’t quite here yet.
-It received TGA approval in late 2020, and over the last few months AMSL have been training staff and diabetes educators in its use.
-So we should expect it to be rolled out at some point soon after the suspension was lifted.
+It made it onto the Prostheses List in late 2020, and while the pump’s TGA registration was suspended in early 2021 AMSL trained staff and diabetes educators in its use.
+So we could expect it to be rolled out at some point soon after the suspension was lifted.
 However the conditions that were placed on the t:slim’s TGA registration in March 2021 (described above) do put some doubt on when Control-IQ will be rolled out in Australia.

 Control-IQ implements a closed-loop system where the pump not only decreases insulin supply (not the brute-force suspend used by Basal-IQ) if you’re heading low, but also increases it if you’re running high.
 It still needs you to manage it, but it does a lot of the moment-to-moment decision making for us.
 It can also link to the t:connect phone app via Bluetooth, allowing viewing and uploading of pump data (but not yet control of the pump) without getting the pump out of your pocket.
 That would hopefully become available in Australia at about the same time as Control-IQ.

 Control-IQ was released in the US at the end of 2019, so again there’s a lot of user experience with it online.

 The t:slim X2 pump is not compatible with any external closed-loop system.
 Obviously Control-IQ is its own closed-loop system.